subhacom/argos/doc/user.rst

 frame where a new trackid was introduced, press ``N`` key (``Jump to next new track``).

+Sometimes a tracking algorithm would swap identities of tracked points by mistake, resulting in a sudden jump in position.
+These can be detected by the Review tool based on the jump threshold parameter, which can be set via ``Diff settings->Set displacement threshold to flag jumps`` in the menu.
+You can go to the next frame where any such jump occurred using ``Ctrl + n`` keys, and the previous frame using ``Ctrl + p`` (``command+n`` and ``command+p`` on mac).

 You can jump forward 10 frames by pressing ``Ctrl + PgDn`` and backward by pressing ``Ctrl + PgUp`` on the keyboard (the mac equivalents are ``command+fn+DownArrow`` and ``command+fn+UpArrow``).